quietschfidel/lets/README.md

-# pcs - project cheat sheet

-## tl;dr
-pcs is a cheat sheet tool and task runner for the command line that allows running commands defined in simple yaml files within a hierarchical project structure.
+# `lets` just work

+Tired of dipping into the Readme for each project to figure out how to run this thing?
+Wouldn't it be cool to just use the same commands no matter what the underlying tech stack is?

+`lets` is a command unifier for multi-stack projects, backed by simple yaml configuration files.

 ## Motivation
 We've been working a lot in projects with many different git repositories, mono-repositories